 Vitamin B12 and folic acid play an essential role in the production of red blood cells.
 Deficiencies of these two nutrients, as a result of poor dietary intake or poor absorption, can lead to either Megaloblastic anemia or Pernicious anemia.
 Therefore, it is important to ensure that B12 intake is sufficient in order to maintain a healthy supply of red blood cells.
 These in turn deliver oxygen to tissues throughout the body thus maintaining the body’s energy levels and promoting healthy cellular metabolism.

 - Improved memory

 - Stimulated weight loss

 Vitamin B12 can be administered on its own or in combination with folic acid and other B vitamins.
-The combination of vitamins, as well as the dosage frequency, will depend on both the condition being treated and the patient’s response to IM therapy.
+The combination of vitamins, as well as the frequency of injections, will depend on both the condition being treated and the patient’s response to IM therapy.

 Injection Therapy options:

 - Vitamin B12 + Folic Acid

 - Metabolic boost (B vitamins)